Can you bake? Rate yourself out of 10.

 Are you a Bake Off fan?

-Is the show something you’ve been nervous about doing in general?
+Is it something you’ve been nervous about doing?

 Who do you want to impress the most?
 Paul or Prue?